medium · GMAT Verbal

 A hospital's readmission rate is defined as the percentage of discharged patients who are readmitted within thirty days.
 A new care-coordination program was introduced only in the cardiology ward.
 In the year after the program began, cardiology's readmission rate fell, while every other ward's readmission rate stayed the same as the year before.

-Which of the following can be most properly concluded from the statements above?
+Which of the following can be most properly concluded from these statements?

 1. The care-coordination program was the sole and only cause of cardiology's drop in readmissions.